-1 Introduction
+1. Introduction

 We are presenting the first results of a manual tectogrammatical annotation of the Wall Street Journal - Penn Treebank III.
-We call the WSJ-PTB texts and the annotation above them the Prague English Dependency Treebank (PEDT).
-The current release (PEDT 1.0) is about 25% of the WSJ-PTB.
+We call the WSJ-PTB texts and the annotation of them the Prague English Dependency Treebank (PEDT).
+About 50% of the WSJ-PTB have been manually annotated at the moment1.

-The Wall Street Journal section of the Penn Treebank was one of the first large manually annotated treebanks.
+The Wall Street Journal section of the Penn Treebank is one of the first large manually annotated treebanks.
 It has become established as a standard reference corpus for statistical machine learning experiments.
-The PTB bracketing style was adopted by corpora of other languages, which strengthened the prominence of the original WSJ-PTB corpus.
-Although WSJ in practice is a restricted-domain corpus, which may affect its usability for general NLP tasks 1 (cf. e.g. Oepen [2] and Gildea [3], we believe that building an additional syntactico-semantic annotation on WSJ is sensible.
-After having built and refined the Prague Dependency Treebank, a one-million corpus of Czech 1990s newspaper texts with manual syntactico-semantic annotation [4], we have adapted the PDT annotation scheme to English.
+The PTB bracketing style has been adopted

+1It was 25% in the draft version of this paper, which we attached to the CD with the PEDT 1.0 released in January 2009.
+The contents of the CD can also be accessed at http://ufal.mff.cuni.cz/pedt by corpora of other languages, which strengthened the prominence of the original WSJ-PTB corpus.
+Although WSJ in practice is a restricted-domain corpus, which may affect its usability for general NLP tasks 2 (cf. e.g. Oepen, 2007 and Gildea, 2001), we believe that building an additional syntactico-semantic annotation on WSJ is sensible.
+After having built and refined the Prague Dependency Treebank, a one-million corpus of Czech 1990s newspaper texts with manual syntactico-semantic annotation (Hajič et al., 2006), we have adapted the PDT annotation scheme to English.
 We decided to draw on a corpus manually annotated in a widely known format, since the option of comparing both annotation schemes can be particularly useful for some users.
-In addition, familiar text examples facilitate the understanding of the new annotation scheme by users, and, in turn, we benefit from the constant confrontation with the PTB bracketing style while creating the annotation guidelines [5].
-Most importantly, the original manual annotation provided an excellent input for the conversion.
+In addition, familiar text examples facilitate the understanding of the new annotation scheme by users, and, in turn, we benefit from the constant confrontation with the PTB bracketing style while creating the annotation guidelines (Cinková et al., 2006).
+Most importantly, the original manual annotation has provided an excellent input for the conversion.